 In review of this matter, the Committee concluded that the lack of synchronization would produce a gap of 46 days or more.
 According to language provided in §682.102(e)(5) and §682.209(a), the payment of principal and interest on a Consolidation loan is due from the borrower within 60 days after the loan is disbursed and also within 60 days after the last day of a deferment or forbearance period.
 According to §682, Appendix D, in cases when reinsurance is lost due to a failure to timely establish a first payment due date, the earliest unexcused violation would be the 46th day after the date the first payment due date should have been established.
-Therefore, if a lender establishes different payment due dates for portions of the single Consolidation loan, the lender has not established a payment due date in accordance with federal regulations since a payment due date was not established for the single Consolidation loan.
+Therefore, if a lender established a payment due date in accordance with federal regulations since a payment due date was not established for the single Consolidation loan.
 Under current rules, reinsurance would be lost on the 106th (60 + 46) day after the date the lender should have established the repayment of the single Consolidation loan.

 In situations where a deferment or forbearance is applied to only a portion of the loan, the Committee believes the lender has not complied with §682.210 or §682.211.
 These regulations provide that if a borrower qualifies for the deferment or the lender grants a forbearance, payments must be deferred or forborne on the loan.
 If a deferment or forbearance is not applied to a portion of the loan, the lender has failed to grant the deferment or forbearance, in accordance with the federal regulations, to "the" loan.
 The commenter is correct that regulations do not specifically address the violation for this type of error.
-However, the Committee believes that if a lender fails to grant a deferment or forbearance for the single Consolidation loan in accordance with federal regulations, the lender incurs due diligence violations based on its failure to service the loan based on the correct single due date and should lose interest benefits and special allowance.
+However, the Committee believes that if a lender fails to grant a deferment or forbearance for the single Consolidation loan in accordance with federal regulations, based on its failure to service the loan based on the correct single due date and should lose interest benefits and special allowance.
 The Committee believes this is a serious loan servicing violation since the borrower did not benefit from the temporary cessation of payments for the entire loan when a forbearance was granted or did not obtain the entitled benefit of the deferment for the single Consolidation loan.